jonathanbossenger/block-theme-course/module-09/02-Locking-Blocks-to-Prevent-User-Changes.md

 <!-- wp:group {"align":"full","style":{"spacing":{"blockGap":"32px","padding":{"top":"128px","bottom":"128px"}}},"backgroundColor":"vivid-purple","textColor":"white","layout":{"type":"constrained"}} -->
 ```

-To lock down the design and allow the end-user to only edit the content, you must add `"templateLock":"contentOnly"` within the comment's JSON.
+> **Do:** To lock down the design and allow the end-user to only edit the content, you must add `"templateLock":"contentOnly"` within the comment's JSON.
 Your code should look similar to the following:

 ```html
 <!-- wp:group {"templateLock":"contentOnly","align":"full","style":{"spacing":{"blockGap":"32px","padding":{"top":"128px","bottom":"128px"}}},"backgroundColor":"vivid-purple","textColor":"white","layout":{"type":"constrained"}} -->
 ```

-Now, turn this into a pattern by placing the code into a `patterns/happiness-bar.php` file in your theme.
+> **Do:** Now, turn this into a pattern by placing the code into a `patterns/happiness-bar.php` file in your theme.
 Please refer back to the [Block Patterns Lesson](/module-06/01-Creating-a-Block-Pattern.md) if you need a refresher on registering custom patterns.

 Your `patterns/happiness-bar.php` file should look like the following: